Learn something new every day

 Other features that make the wrench popular are its small size and light weight.
 It is also somewhat unique in that it can typically reach very small and buried screws with ease.
 The ends are usually interchangeable, though torque is limited by the wrench's length and thickness.

-Allen wrenches are available in metric and fractional inch sizes.
-The three most popular sizes for automotive and motorcycle repair are 5/32 inch, 3/16 inch, and 1/4 inch, and in metric sizes, 4 mm, 5 mm, and 6 mm are favored.
-Other preferred Society of Automobile Engineers (SAE) sizes are 3/32 inch, 7/6 inch, 1/8 inch, 9/64 inch, and 7/32 inch.
+Allen wrenches are typically available in both metric and fractional inch sizes, though some of this depends on location.
+There are usually a number of different options depending on the project and setting.
+The three most popular sizes for automotive and motorcycle repair, for instance, are 5/32 inch, 3/16 inch, and 1/4 inch, and in metric sizes, 4 mm, 5 mm, and 6 mm are favored.
+The international Society of Automobile Engineers (SAE) also makes a few additional recommendations; the group’s “preferred” sizes include 3/32 inch, 7/6 inch, 1/8 inch, 9/64 inch, and 7/32 inch.

 The sizes used to assemble furniture vary depending on the piece of furniture, and are usually made with the specific screw in mind.
 Allen wrenches for furniture assembly are normally included in the box with the product.
 They are so inexpensive to manufacture that the inclusion doesn’t add much to the distributor’s overhead, and in most cases using six-sided screw joints saves a lot of money on the manufacturing side anyway.
 Most of these sorts of wrenches are more or less disposable and generally aren’t made of very quality materials.
 Anyone looking to disassemble furniture made this way who doesn’t have the needed wrench can usually find one that will fit at a hardware store.